Part 2: Subverting Our Memories of Little Women

 When the Marches arrived with Christmas breakfast at the Hummels’ cottage, one of the girls whispered, “This is where she gets sick!”

 Technically, it's where Beth gets sick, but not when.
 Yet seeing the cottage helped jog the memory of what lies ahead, where Beth’s illness will come to dominate her storyline and define her character.
-It’s a type of foreshadowing that assumes the viewer knows this story already, that the story is present somewhere deep in the recesses of our childhoods, or perhaps only learned through osmosis of living in a world where Little Women has always been deeply ingrained in our culture.
+It’s a type of foreshadowing that assumes the viewer knows this story already, that the story is present somewhere deep in the recesses of our childhoods, or perhaps only learned through osmosis of living in a world where Little Women has always been deeply engrained in our culture.

 The narrative structure of the film, which overlaps two coinciding story lines, helps us to more easily draw these types of parallels between events in the book.
 It relies heavily on not just our knowledge of Little Women but on our memory of reading the book itself, our experience of reading it.
 And sometimes, the memory of that experience is faulty—and the film relies on that, too.